ctcl-bregis/ctclsite-rust/config/projects/ctclsite.md

 ## ctclsite-rust v2
 On February 18, 2024, I have set up the ctclsite-rust repository for a potential rewrite using Rust.

+This rewrite was done not because it needed it in any way but was instead used as an opportunity to reintroduce myself to Rust in a much more familiar environment; web design before taking on more difficult projects such as writing [SLAG](../slag/) in Rust.

 On March 3, 2024, version 1.1.0 of ctclsite-rust was deployed.
 Like the former version, the Actix web framework is used.